ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

 --------------------------------

 ``EXTRN_MDL_SYSBASEDIR_ICS``: (Default: '')
    A known location of a real data stream on a given platform.
-This is typically a real-time data stream as on Hera, Jet, or WCOSS.
+This is typically a real-time data stream as on Hera, Ursa, or WCOSS.
 External model files for generating :term:`ICs` on the native grid should be accessible via this data stream.
 The way the full path containing these files is constructed depends on the user-specified external model for ICs (defined above in :numref:`Section %s <basic-get-extrn-ics>` ``EXTRN_MDL_NAME_ICS``).

    .. note::
       This variable must be defined as a null string in ``config_defaults.yaml`` so that if it is specified by the user in the experiment configuration file (``config.yaml``), it remains set to those values, and if not, it gets set to machine-dependent values.